-- Safe and stable housing: After leaving your program, youth will transition to safe and stable housing that appropriately matches their level of need.
-Housing options may include moving in with family, other permanent supportive housing, rapid re-housing, residential treatment centers, or substance abuse treatment facilities. - You will report performance data through the RHYHMIS quarterly.
-To access RHYHMIS, you will work with a local CoC Homeless Management Information System (HMIS) lead.
+Safe and stable housing: After leaving your program, youth will transition to safe and stable housing that appropriately matches their level of need.
+Housing options may include moving in with family, other permanent supportive housing, rapid re-housing, residential treatment centers, or substance abuse treatment facilities.

+You will report performance data through the Runaway and Homeless Youth Homelessness Management Information System (RHYHMIS) quarterly.
+To access RHYHMIS, you will work with a local Continuum of Care (CoC) Homeless Management Information System (HMIS) lead.
 More detailed information about performance standards and reporting requirements can be found on our website.